Muthukumar-Subramaniam/install-k8s-on-linux/README.md

 * The playbook can be utilized for testing and learning purpose, tailor it as per your need if required.
 * Firewall and Selinux are not managed by the playbook, either disable it or configure it as per your requirement.
 * The playbook uses github API to fetch latest stable release of all software components.
-* There is a dependency issue in SUSE, work around is applied within the playbook.
-  ( To be fixed in upcoming patch release v1.31.1 of k8s, Ref: https://github.com/kubernetes/release/issues/3711 )
 * Well tested on various linux distributions.
 * Your contributions help us improve this project.
 We welcome bug reports, feature requests, and code contributions